Home Working in Australia – What you need to know

 Work in Hotels and Restaurants (Hospitality)

-It is necessary to have an RSA certificate for all jobs that involve serving alcohol.
-The RSA certificate can be obtained through attending a one-day training course in classes or online, that is required by Australian law.
+It is necessary to have a RSA certificate for all jobs that involve serving alcohol.
+The RSA certificate can be obtained through attending a one-day training course in class or online, that is required by Australian law.
 The cost of the course varies depending on the state you are taking the course.
 The regulations are also different in each state so be sure to get the RSA certificate for the state you intend to work in.

 work in australia